trane-project/trane-music/courses/major_scale/lesson_A_flat/exercise_7/back.md

-The note in degree number 7 of the A♭ major scale is G.
+The note in degree number 7 of the A♭ Major scale is G.